Staff and Senior Advisors

 Eric Albers, M.P.P.

-Eric Albers is a public policy analyst at the Kem C. Gardner Policy Institute where he specializes in data analysis, data visualization, and geo-spatial analysis.
+Eric Albers is a senior natural resources policy analyst at the Kem C. Gardner Policy Institute where he specializes in data analysis, data visualization, and geo-spatial analysis.

 Albers earned degrees in Finance and Economics from the University of Delaware.
 He started his career in homeless services before going back to school to earn a Master’s in Public Policy from the University of Utah.
 While in his master’s program, Albers was a graduate assistant at the Gardner Institute.